calvinmccarter/unmasking-trees/README.md

 [![PyPI version](https://badge.fury.io/py/utrees.svg)](https://badge.fury.io/py/utrees)

 UnmaskingTrees is a method for tabular data generation and imputation.
 It's an order-agnostic autoregressive diffusion model, wherein a training dataset is constructed by incrementally masking features in random order.
 Per-feature gradient-boosted trees are then trained to unmask each feature.
+Read more about it in my [blog post](https://calvinmccarter.substack.com/p/unmasking-trees-for-tabular-data)!

 To better model conditional distributions which are multi-modal ("modal" as in "modes", not as in "modalities"), we by default discretize continuous features into `n_bins` bins.
 You can customize this, via the `quantize_cols` parameter in the `fit` method.
 Provide a list of length `n_dims`, with values in `('continuous', 'categorical', 'integer')`.
 Given `categorical` it skips quantization of that feature; given `integer` it only quantizes if the number of unique values > `n_bins`.